 - Find a local Surgeon in your town

 Except for a minor sting from the injected anesthesia, patients usually feel no pain before or during a procedure.
-After a procedure, some patients may experience some soreness and pain.
-Usually, an over-the-counter drug is sufficient to alleviate the discomfort.
+After a procedure, some patients may experience some soreness and pain as well as bruising and minor skin discoloration.
+Usually, an over-the-counter drug is sufficient to alleviate any discomfort.

-However, non-surgical biopsies are not always as reliable as surgical biopsies in producing a conclusive diagnosis.
-For this reason, some patients who undergo a non-surgical biopsy must also undergo a follow-up surgical biopsy.
+However, nonsurgical biopsies are not always as reliable as surgical biopsies in producing a diagnosis, and the results at times may be inconclusive.
+For this reason, some patients who undergo a nonsurgical biopsy must also undergo a follow-up surgical biopsy.